Nikovash/bitoreum-builder/docs/faq.md

 ### 🔑 Q: Can I build with my own fork?

 A: Absolutely.
 You just need to modify the bake.sh file to add in your own GitHub repository URL.
-You may also need build dependacies that I do nopt so be away of that!
+You may also need build dependancies that I do not so be aware of that!

 ---